Nagat El-Sagheera: Vocal development and style

 She built on this success in subsequent years, despite the difficulty of finding new outstanding poems and corresponding music compositions.
 To combat this shortage, she was forced to rely on her own abilities in performance.
 For example, in 1976, at the age of 37, she performed several songs in her last film "Dried Tears".
 One of these songs was "Mata?" derived from the poem written by Nizar Qabbani with music by Abdul Wahab.
-The duration of this song in the film was less than ten minutes.
-In the years that followed, Nagat sang it several times on stage; the last time was in 2002.
-One of those repeats was in the 1980s when she was in her 40s.
-In this performance, she extended the delivery of this song from below 10 minutes in the film to about one hour on the stage.
-Many consider this specific performance on the stage one of her lifetime bests.
-It was recorded and can be easily found on YouTube.
+In the years that followed, Nagat sang it several times on stage, extending the delivery of the song from below 10 minutes in the film to about one hour on the stage.

 Recognition and legacy

 Nagat's stage performances are at the core of her legacy.
-Kamal Al Taweel (1922–2003), one of her distinguished collaborators, indicated in a TV interview that as far as music composers were concerned Najat Al Saghira was the best performer in the Arab world.
-This indication tallies with the position of her core fans who place her as No.1 in the Arab world.
-That is ahead of Umm Kulthum (1898–1975) who is still widely regarded by many as the greatest Arabic singer in history.
+Kamal Al Taweel (1922–2003), one of her distinguished collaborators, indicated in a TV interview that as far as music composers were concerned Nagat El Saghira was the best performer in the Arab world.

 Mohamed Abdel Wahab, the most prominent 20th-century Egyptian composer, felt his works were safest with Nagat.
 He described her as "the owner of the loud silence"!

-Nizar Qabbani (1923–1998) a Syrian diplomat and one of the most revered contemporary poets in the Arab world said in a TV interview that he hoped to attract some 15 thousand readers when he published a book of poetry, but when Najat sang one of his poems it attracted millions in the Arab-speaking world.
+Nizar Qabbani (1923–1998) a Syrian diplomat and one of the most revered contemporary poets in the Arab world said in a TV interview that he hoped to attract some 15 thousand readers when he published a book of poetry, but when Nagat sang one of his poems it attracted millions in the Arab-speaking world.
 He also said “… I believe she (Nagat) is the best among those who sang and expressed my poems”.

 Nagat’s 1960s–1970s songs, including those in films and stage performances are the core of her legacy.
-Her stage performances popularity remained undiminished right up to her retirement in 2002.
+The popularity of her stage performances remained undiminished right up to her retirement in 2002.

 In 2006, she was awarded the Owais Cultural Award in recognition of her leading artistic career in the world of song.

 Films

-Nagat starred in 13 Egyptian movies then retired from acting in 1976 at the age of only 37.
+Nagat starred in 13 Egyptian movies before retiring from acting in 1976, at only 37 years old.
 Her most prominent film is Ezz El-Dine Zulficar's Black Candles.
-Nearly, all of her films contained songs performed by her, and one of her most popular songs ever is an Egyptian rural dialect song called "Ama Barawa".
+Nearly all of her films contained songs performed by her, and one of her most popular performances is an Egyptian rural dialect song called "Ama Barawa".

 The best of these films are those where she has the starring role (top five of listed films below are available on YouTube);